Editorial Style Guide

 Punctuation Style Guide

-- Use commas to separate elements in a series, but do not put a comma before the conjunction in a simple series.
+- Use commas to separate elements in a series.

 - A comma should be used in a complex series, for instance when a series of phrases and not words are used